Justice Partnership and Innovation Program

 As defined in the final report, “Aboriginal law” is the collection of Canadian laws relating to Indigenous peoples in Canada and their land/property such as the Indian Act, sectoral legislation such as the First Nations Land Management Act, and section 718.2(e) of the Criminal Code of Canada.
 This also includes colonial/British laws, constitutional laws, Royal Proclamations, international treaties, and jurisprudence.

-“Indigenous laws” are the systems of affiliation, governance, and dispute resolution of Indigenous communities that are rooted in the cultures of First Nations, Inuit, and Métis peoples.
+For the purposes of this funding opportunity, “Indigenous laws” are the laws and legal traditions that govern behaviour within First Nation, Inuit, and Métis communities and their relationships with other nations.
 This includes laws held and exercised by communities individually and within or across broader governance structures, in relation to all aspects of governance.
 Indigenous laws may take different forms from traditional ceremonies and stories to written laws and by-laws, and may include instruments linked to Canadian laws such as the Family Homes on-reserves and Matrimonial Interests or Rights Act.

 This funding opportunity supports each of JPIP’s objectives: